Responsible Disclosure Procedure

 • Physical access to hardware

-• Vulnerabilities in 3rd party software (Ruby, nginx, etc)
+• Vulnerabilities in third party software (Ruby, nginx, wordpress, etc)

 • Denial of Service